joaoperigo/orders-checkout/README.md

 Suggest client name edit
 Install font inside application with @font-face, instead of google cdn Started Observations, but couldn’t finish
-Missed some extras in requirements
+Missed some extras in requirements, like pusher, order details, payment methods.
 Need mor time to get better layout
-Need more time to organize scss and css style structure For now retirada (withdraw)  is a copy of cozinha (kitchen)
+Need more time to organize scss and css style structure For now retirada (withdraw)  is a copy of cozinha (kitchen) Npm vue3-carousel warning when get fetch() values WaitingOrders get issue when don't have orders and have to reload page Chose better colors values for vars
+Chose better when use portugues and english ;)